John Hodgman: Career

 Hodgman appeared in the episode "No Exit" of Battlestar Galactica, appearing as the civilian neurosurgeon, Dr. Gerard.
 He had earlier visited the set in 2005 to write about the show for The New York Times Magazine.

 On June 19, 2009, Hodgman was the headline speaker at the 2009 Radio and Television Correspondents' Association dinner in Washington, D.C.
 Hodgman referred to this event as a "Nerd Prom."
-Many of his jokes were on the topic of President Barack Obama as the first nerd president, and quizzed the president on his knowledge of Frank Herbert's novel Dune.
+Many of his jokes were on the topic of President Barack Obama as the first nerd president, and he quizzed the President on his knowledge of Frank Herbert's novel Dune.

 Hodgman appeared in the last two episodes of the first season of Bored to Death, "The Case of the Stolen Sperm" and "Take a Dive," as a literary reviewer who wrote a bad review that offended the main character.
 He returned in the second and third seasons.

 Hodgman voice-acted on The Venture Bros. in the episode "Self-Medication" as Dale Hale, an ex-boy detective in therapy following the death of his father.
 He has since had multiple appearances in Season 5 as O.S.I. operative Snoopy, along with other roles.

-Also, during the 61st Primetime Emmy Awards in September 2009, Hodgman provided color commentary with made up trivia about the winners.
+Also, during the 61st Primetime Emmy Awards in September 2009, Hodgman provided color commentary with made-up trivia about the winners.
 He reprised this role for the 62nd Primetime Emmy Awards in August 2010.

-Because of his continuing support for QI, the BBC's intellectual comedy quiz, to be shown on BBC America, Hodgman was invited to appear on the show.
+Because of his continuing support for QI, the BBC's intellectual comedy quiz shown on BBC America, Hodgman was invited to appear on the show.
 He was the first “fifth panelist" on the program broadcast December 3, 2009 (the usual line-up being Stephen Fry as host, Alan Davies as regular panelist and three guests)—and won, continuing the tradition of a guest winning their "rookie" appearance on the show.

 In 2012, Hodgman guest-starred in an episode of Delocated called "Reunion Show," acting as the host of a fictional show-within-a-show.
 Also in 2012, he appeared as a psychiatrist in an episode of Community called "Curriculum Unavailable."

 Hodgman made a guest appearance on the sitcom series Husbands in its second season.

 In 2013, Hodgman starred as "Special Agent Henry Topple" in Wired's first scripted web series Codefellas.

 Hodgman appeared as public radio personality August Clementine in the episode "Anniversaries" of Parks and Recreation, which aired in February 2014.

 Hodgman has a supporting role in the FX comedy Married, which premiered in July 2014.

 In December 2014, Hodgman appeared in three episodes of the Amazon Studios series Mozart in the Jungle.

 In 2014–2015, Hodgman appeared for three episodes as a fictionalized version of psychiatrist and medical doctor Henry Cotton on the Cinemax series The Knick.

 In 2016, Hodgman played the role of Travis, a local television station manager, in four episodes of the second season of Amazon's Red Oaks series.

 In November 2017, Hodgman was named one of Portland Magazine's "10 Most Intriguing Mainers."